sampritysingha/zenflix/README.md

 # 🎬 ZENFLIX — Your Mood-Based Movie Therapy App

-Zenflix is more than a movie recommender — it’s your cinematic therapist.
+**Zenflix** is more than a movie recommender — it’s your cinematic therapist.
-Whether you're happy, sad, chaotic, or chill, Zenflix taps into your mood and serves you the perfect film remedy 🎭✨ **Zenflix** is an AI-powered, Gen-Z-styled movie therapy app that brings emotional intelligence to film recommendations.
-More than just a watchlist app, Zenflix is your **mood mirror, film critic, personality quiz, and popcorn partner — all in one interactive platform**.
+Whether you're happy, sad, chaotic, or chill, Zenflix taps into your mood and serves you the perfect film remedy 🎭✨

 > ⚠️ You’ve seen streaming.
 Now experience feeling.

+Zenflix is an **AI-powered, Gen-Z-styled movie therapy app** that brings emotional intelligence to film recommendations.
+More than just a watchlist app, it's your **mood mirror, film critic, personality quiz, and popcorn partner — all in one interactive platform**.

 🔗 **Live App:** [zenflix.streamlit.app](https://zenflix-ii73k6tl6pst8gtbrmhjcu.streamlit.app)

 ---

 ## 🎥 Features That Steal the Show